 Over time, we have got employed principally HDD drives with our machines and we’re familiar with their efficiency.
 On a web server pre–loaded with HDD drives, a complete web server backup usually takes about 20 to 24 hours.

 If you want to instantaneously add to the general performance of one’s web sites and never having to modify just about any code, an SSD–driven hosting service is a great option.
-Look at HostFraser.com’s cloud website hosting plans – our services highlight extremely fast SSD drives and can be found at competitive prices.
+Look at HostFraser.com’s cloud website hosting plans packages and the VPS plans – our services highlight extremely fast SSD drives and can be found at competitive prices.

 - Live Demo